sixarata/sixarata/README.md

 # sixarata

-Sixarata is an open-source, 2D adventure game.
+sixarata is an open-source 2D adventure game engine.

-It is MIT licensed, coded entirely in vanilla JavaScript.
+It is MIT licensed and coded entirely in vanilla JavaScript.

 Use it as a head start for your own ideas, to educate others, or just to zip around.